dnlouko/ansible_popOS_playbook/README.md

 # Todo
 After dismember the tasks convert then into a role
 # WIP
-Moving settings from the main my_popos_setup.yml playbook to task files to cleanup and organize the code
+Moving settings from the main my_popos_setup.yml playbook to task files to cleanup and organize the code.